Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 2. Class action lawsuits can drain a district’s policy dry, leaving nothing left for individual teachers.
 When your district’s legal fees go over the amount of coverage they paid for, they pay their own costs first and leave teachers to fend for themselves.

+Take the time to research the best location for you as a teacher, as each state and district has its own policies and benefits.
 Remember that the school’s or district’s policy is designed to protect them, not necessarily you.

-The other big drive behind the question “do teachers need insurance?” is that many teachers have liability coverage through their union or educator association.
+The other big drive behind the question “Do teachers need insurance?” is that many teachers have liability coverage through their union or educator association.
 While a lot of benefits come along with your monthly or yearly dues, a union or association may not be the best option to protect you when a lawsuit happens.

 Consider these factors:

 • Control: Educators often don’t realize how much power their insuring union or association has over their defense.
 Under the duty of fair representation, unions have leeway in whether they want to handle your case or continue if they think it’s unwinnable or too expensive.
-They don’t have to pursue investigations or negotiations how you prefer, and they can settle a false claim even if you want to fight it.
-Union teachers sometimes hire their own lawyers and swallow the expense anyway to have more say.

-• Named vs. Unnamed: If you’re not listed by name on the union’s or association’s policy, you’re looking at a potential repeat of the issues with your school or district policy.
+• Named vs. unnamed: If you’re not listed by name on the union’s or association’s policy, you’re looking at a potential repeat of the issues with your school or district policy.

-• Cost: Union dues in particular can be pretty steep.
-Anecdotal dues reporting ranges from $300 to $1200+ annually depending on location and membership in local, state, and national unions.
-Unions (usually) also provide collective bargaining and professional development, but if the main reason you pay dues is legal representation, you can get robust teacher insurance at Insurance Canopy for as low as $229/year.
+• Unions (usually) also provide collective bargaining and professional development.
+However, if the main reason you pay dues is legal representation, you can get robust teacher insurance at Insurance Canopy for as low as $229/year.

 • Coverage type: Make sure your insurance covers both general and professional liability.
 Both are necessary to cover you for all your biggest risks.

-Teachers Liability Insurance Designed for You
+Teacher Liability Insurance Designed for You

 If you’re nervous about handling risky situations in the classroom, you’re not alone.